Duncan Lee: HUAC

-In her August 1948 appearance before the House Committee on Un-American Activities (HUAC), Bentley testified that Lee furnished her "various types of information," which she then passed on to Soviet intelligence, including, in Bentley's words, details on "whether the OSS had spotted any of our people [Communists]" in that organization.
-As Nazi Germany was retreating, Bentley further testified that Lee identified multiple OSS assets whom he said would cause trouble for postwar Soviet domination of Eastern Europe and the Balkans.
+In her August 1948 appearance before the House Committee on Un-American Activities (HUAC), Bentley testified that Lee furnished her "various types of information", which she then passed on to Soviet intelligence, including, in Bentley's words, details on "whether the OSS had spotted any of our people [Communists]" in that organization.
+As Nazi Germany was retreating, Bentley further testified that Lee identified multiple OSS assets who he said would cause trouble for postwar Soviet domination of Eastern Europe and the Balkans.
 Lee also told her, she said, that "something very secret was going on" at Oak Ridge, Tennessee; a reference to the Manhattan Project.